From Sweet to Tangy: Exploring Apple Cider and Apple Cider Vinegar

 Apple cider is rich in antioxidants, vitamins, and minerals naturally present in apples.
 It's a healthier option than sugar-filled drinks like soda because it provides nutrition and water simultaneously.
 Additionally, some research indicates that consuming apple cider in moderation may help with blood sugar balance and digestive health.

 On the other hand, apple cider vinegar has become more well-known for its many health benefits.
 It's thought to help regulate weight by encouraging fullness and lowering blood sugar surges following meals.
 Another everyday use for apple cider vinegar is as a home treatment for digestive problems like indigestion and bloating.
 It is also a well-liked option for cleaning and disinfecting due to its antibacterial qualities.
-You can check Zandu’s range of apple cider vinegars for the best quality cider vinegar.
+You can check Zandu’s range of apple cider vinegars for the best quality apple cider vinegar

 Uses of apple cider